Manav Raj

 Links: CV, Personal Website

-Manav Raj is an Assistant Professor of Management at the Wharton School of the University of Pennsylvania.
-His research studies are: a) how firms respond to innovation and technological change, with a focus on digital platforms and technologies; and b) how institutional features and non-market forces affect innovation and entrepreneurship.
+Manav Raj is an Assistant Professor in the Management Department at the Wharton School of the University of Pennsylvania.
+His research seeks to understand the competitive implications of digital technologies and addresses two key questions: How do firms respond heterogeneously to digital transformation, and why do some firms benefit more than others?
 Manav graduated from Dartmouth College in 2015, with a major in Economics and a minor in Public Policy.
 Prior to entering the Ph.D. program at NYU, he worked as a consultant with Cornerstone Research in Boston.

 Abstract: We study the effects of patent scope and review times on startups and externalities on their rivals.
 We leverage the quasi-random assignment of U.S. patent applications to examiners and find that grant delays reduce a startup’s employment and sales growth, chances of survival, access to external capital, and future innovation.
 Delays also harm the growth, access to external capital, and follow-on innovation of the patentee’s rivals, suggesting that quick patents enhance both inventor rewards and generate positive externalities.
 Broader scope increases a startup’s future growth (conditional on survival) and innovation but imposes negative externalities on its rivals’ growth and innovation.